Pre-lab Exercise: Surface Anatomy of the Heart

-The space enclosed between the left and right pleural sacs, called the mediastinum, is divided into the superior and inferior mediastina.
+The space enclosed between the left and right pleural sacs, called the mediastinum, is divided into the superior and inferior mediastinum.
 The latter is further subdivided into the anterior, middle, and posterior mediastinum.

 - The anterior mediastinum lies between the sternal body and pericardium.
 It contains only a little extra-pleural fat and some lymph nodes associated with the internal thoracic vessels.

 - The middle mediastinum contains the heart, pericardium, and the roots of the great vessels.

 - The posterior mediastinum contains the esophagus, thoracic aorta, azygous and hemiazygous veins, thoracic duct, and vagal trunks.

 You should inspect all these spaces carefully and thoroughly when you have accessed them.
 The posterior mediastinum will need to wait until you remove the heart and lungs.

 3. PHRENIC NERVES

-- Trace the phrenic nerves down to where they enter the diaphragm.
-Note how they contact the outer surface of the pericardial sac.
+- Trace the phrenic nerves down to the diaphragm.
 Leave them intact and pull them aside so they are not damaged when you remove the heart.